EcdysisFoundation/metaformer_ecdysis/README.md

 ## Dataset generation

 Image selection CSV files are generated on Ecdysis01 in `/srv/bugbox3/bugbox3/core/management/commands/...`.
-Production images are uploaded to AWS S3, while training images are accessed on the Ecdysis01 hardrive.
-Therefore, new images on AWS S3 need to be synced to Ecdysis01 before training begins.
-This sync process should be scheduled through BugBox's Celery Beat schedule.
-Before training a new model, ensure the desired training selections are generated from the BugBox managment command and AWS S3 images are synced after the trainging selections .csv file has been generated.
-To initiate dataset generation, `python -m dataset_generation --img-mnt /pool1/srv/bugbox3/bugbox3/media/`
+Copy this file to `/dataset_generation/training_selections.csv` .
+See expected format in `dataset_generation/data.py` We version each training with a name (example DATASET_NAME).
+This name is used in directory creation and is later returned in the inference response.

+To initiate dataset generation

+`python -m dataset_generation DATASET_NAME --img-mnt /pool1/srv/bugbox3/bugbox3/media/ --train-size 0.8 --minimum-images 20 --drop-duplicates`

 ### Symlink image files